Next.js + Google Tag Manager Integration

 - User Identification tag should fire on custom event

-- Not both on same trigger
+user_login - Not both on the same trigger

 -